-The annual lifetime benefits payable at year-end are calculated based on actual pensionable earnings as at the end of the current fiscal year and payable at the Named Executive Officer's normal retirement date.

-The annual benefits payable at age 65 are based on current compensation levels and assume that the Named Executive Officer will receive 100% of the target payment under the Annual Incentive Plan and 65% of the maximum payment under the LTIP and that credited service from April 1, 2022 (February 1, 2021 for the President & CEO) is under the NCPP - Part B. The maximum pensionable earnings under the Canada Pension Plan are assumed to remain constant at the current level of \$64,900.
-For Mr. Struthers, the amount shown is as at his retirement date.
+- The annual lifetime benefits payable at year-end are calculated based on actual average pensionable earnings as at the end of the current fiscal year, including 100% of the target payment under the Annual Incentive Plan for the current fiscal year, and payable at the Named Executive Officer's normal retirement date. - The annual benefits payable at age 65 are based on current compensation levels and assume that the Named Executive Officer will receive 100% of the target payment under the Annual Incentive Plan and that credited service from April 1, 2022 (February 1, 2021 for the President & CEO) is under the NCPP Part B. The maximum pensionable earnings under the Canada Pension Plan are assumed to remain constant at the current level of \$66,600. - (4) Amount mentioned is a non-cash value resulting from actuarial calculations due to the change in benefit obligation that is attributable to compensation which includes both the service cost for accruing one additional year of pensionable service and the difference in average annual pensionable earnings in excess of or below what was assumed.
+Greater values typically occur in conjunction with a promotion or increase in pensionable earnings (base salary or incentive targets) which increases pension obligations for previous service.
+Members are assumed to retire in accordance with NCPP experience.

-- The change in benefit obligation that is attributable to compensation includes both the service cost and the difference in average annual salary in excess of or below what was assumed.
-The service cost is the estimated value of the benefits accrued during the fiscal year.
-Members are assumed to retire in accordance with NCPP experience. - The change in benefit obligation that is not compensatory includes interest cost, change in assumptions and gains and losses other than for difference in earnings. - Mr. Bohn was appointed President & CEO effective February 1, 2021.
-Prior to this appointment, Mr. Bohn was Vice President & Chief Human Resources Officer from September 1, 2020 to January 31, 2021 and Executive Vice President, Human Resources, Communications & Public Affairs from September 1, 2017 to August 31, 2020.
-He started accruing pension benefits under NCPP Part B provisions for future service commencing on February 1, 2021. - Ms. Mathieu was appointed Vice President & CFO effective January 13, 2022.
-Prior to this appointment, Ms. Mathieu was Vice President, Chief Investment Officer & Treasurer from September 1, 2020 to January 12, 2022 and Vice, President, Pension Investments & Treasurer from June 1, 2017 to August 31, 2020. - Mr. Struthers retired as Vice President & CFO effective January 12, 2022.
-The change in benefit obligation includes gains and losses resulting from having a retirement date different than previously assumed.
+- The change in benefit obligation that is not compensatory includes interest cost, change in assumptions and gains and losses other than for difference in earnings. - Mr. Bohn was appointed President & CEO effective February 1, 2021.
+He started accruing pension benefits under NCPP Part B provisions for future service commencing on February 1, 2021.